rubocode/frontier.nvim/doc/design/elements.md

 pleasing enough for your sophisticated intuition.

-Ultimately, it would be a waste of your life to spend it designing elegant aesthetics for code monkeys.
+Ultimately, it would be a waste of your life to spend it designing elegant aesthetics for the multitude.
+You can't make everyone happy.
 So, you take the high road.
 You try to do something that delights you, all the way.
 Anyone who likes it can enjoy it for free thanks to open source.
-If no one else does, I still made one for myself!
+If no one else does, you still made one that you would gladly use!

 > When you’re a carpenter making a beautiful chest of drawers,
 > you’re not going to use a piece of plywood on the back,